-Support has gone through a noticeable evolution in recent years.
-While traditionally viewed as a department that racks up costs, industry-leading organizations have begun recognizing opportunities for their support teams to actually generate revenue.
+Customer support has gone through a noticeable evolution in recent years.
+While traditionally viewed as a department that racks up costs, industry-leading organizations have begun recognizing opportunities for their customer support teams to actually generate revenue.
 We at Guru have had some great conversations recently with thought leaders in the customer experience space and beyond, and the same theme kept coming up: support is an underutilized means to drive revenue.

-Here’s how 6 leaders from companies like Shopify and HubSpot are rethinking their companies’ approach to support:
+Here’s how 6 leaders from companies like Shopify and HubSpot are rethinking their companies’ approach to customer support:

 “I think what’s really different about our approach is that we don’t view support as a cost.
 It’s an opportunity to drive revenue.
 We’re focused on helping our customers increase sales.
 Their success is our success.” - Marcie Murray, Director of Support at Shopify

 Shopify tasks its support team with more than simply solving problems for customers; the team’s mission is to help its customers sell more products and make more money.
 Because Shopify is an online commerce platform, their customers’ successes take the shape of increased sales for their individual stores.
-To help customers achieve that success, the Shopify support team takes a consultative approach to every support interaction: the agent solves the immediate need, then opens a discussion about the merchant’s business goals to figure out how else they can help them succeed.
+To help customers achieve that success, the Shopify online support team takes a consultative approach to every support interaction: the agent solves the immediate need, then opens a discussion about the merchant’s business goals to figure out how else they can help them succeed.

 “We expect a lot from our merchant support folks,” says Dana Tessier, Director of Knowledge Management, “we expect them to coach merchants on how to grow their business, how to do online marketing, and how to use the product, but also expand around that and use the fringes of the product to sell online and grow their business.”

-While some companies rip through tickets to solve problems as quickly and inexpensively as possible, Shopify empowers its support agents to spend meaningful time with their customers.
+While some companies rip through tickets to solve problems as quickly and inexpensively as possible, Shopify empowers its customer support agents to spend meaningful time with their customers.
 This service-driven mindset is paying off: Shopify is on track to cross $1B in revenue this year.

 Shinesty, an online retailer, also subscribes to the support-as-a-revenue-generator model.
 As Antonio King, Director of Experience, mentioned on the Guru blog, “Fortunately, a lot of companies have begun moving away from the mindset of customer support as a cost center.
 That archaic way of thinking is what stirs up a lot of the negative connotations people have about customer support.”